shinimol1983/opennms-tutorials-1/session4/Exercise-4-3.md

 rule "suppress camera controller alarms"
 ```

-The present Event Translator definitions in [etc/translator-configuration.xml](../session4/drools-correlation/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/translator-configuration.xml) reuse the existing event definitions when they create a new event.
+As discussed previously, the Event Translator definitions in [etc/translator-configuration.xml](../session4/drools-correlation/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/translator-configuration.xml) reuse the existing event definitions when they create a new event.

 This means that we will see the old event against the `camera-controller` along side the new event for the `camera`.
-We want to remove the original`camera-controller` events and this rule automatically clears them once they are created.
+We want to remove the original `camera-controller` events and this rule automatically clears them once they are created.

 If we had defined new translated events in the event translator using the `url` parameter and used `donotpersist` for the original events, there would be no need for this rule.